 Protection Cluster Rationale & Leadership

-The Protection Cluster in Mozambique is led by the United Nations High Commissioner for Refugees (UNHCR) and has dedicated Protection Cluster coordinators at the National Level (based in Maputo) and covering Cabo Delgado Province (based in Pemba).
-In two Provinces, UNHCR is leading Protection Working Groups to ensure the coordination of protection activities: in Sofala and in Nampula (which also covers Niassa and Zambezia).
+The Protection Cluster in Mozambique is led by the United Nations High Commissioner for Refugees (UNHCR).
+At the global level there are four global areas of responsibilities out of which the Protection Cluster in Mozambique has three: Child Protection (led by UNICEF), Gender Based Violence (led by UNFPA) and Housing, Land and Property (led by the Norwegian Refugee Council).

 While recognizing that the Mozambican authorities have the primary responsibility to protect all individuals within their jurisdiction in accordance with international and national legal provisions, the Mozambican Protection Cluster aims at providing a coherent, coordinated, accountable, and comprehensive response to protection needs of the Mozambican people.